Best cheap home insurance in San Francisco in 2025

 The cheapest home insurance companies in San Francisco

 San Francisco is already an expensive city, and homeowners may not want to spend an arm and a leg on their home insurance premiums.
 Below, we’ve compiled the cheapest home insurance companies in San Francisco for a variety of dwelling limits.
-Keep in mind that, when it comes to home insurance, a higher dwelling limit will usually result in a higher premium.
+Keep in mind that, when it comes to the best home insurance in the Bay Area, a higher dwelling limit will usually result in a higher premium.

 $69